 Internet fax services can help businesses cut down on their environmental impact while simultaneously improving communications.
 Over the past several years, climate change and environmental sustainability initiatives have cast eco-friendliness into the spotlight.
 While the majority of advocacy and regulatory efforts focus on massive energy consumption by data centers or the climatological impact of enterprise logistics, organizations with smaller IT footprints can still make a difference.
-And if an effort to go green can help lower costs and increase productivity, all the better.
+And if an effort to be more eco-friendly with green business technology can help lower costs and increase productivity, all the better.

 Traditional fax machines use a substantial amount of paper and toner, which are both increasingly expensive materials with a significant environmental impact.
 U.S. organizations spend millions every year on printing materials, which is mostly concentrated in paper-heavy sectors such as legal, finance and healthcare.
 It's not only costly, but has a demonstrated impact on the environment: